vishwakarma09/ChatScript/WIKI/ChatScript-Fact-Manual.md

 ### `^find`( setname itemname )

-given a concept set, find the ordered position of the 2nd argument within it. ^Output that index.
+given a concept set, find the ordered position of the 2nd argument within it. ^Output that index (0-based).
 Used, for example, to compare two poker hands.

 ### `^first`( fact-set-annotated )